churchthemes/church-theme-content/readme.txt

 Experienced WordPress developers agree that functionality like this does not belong in themes since themes are intended only for controlling the appearance of a WordPress site.
 Content that users might expect to take with them if they switch themes should "live" in a plugin in order to [avoid theme lock-in](http://churchthemes.com/2014/05/27/wordpress-theme-users-avoid-lock-in-effect/).
 Similarly, our approach is not to present content using the plugin since themes offer more control for that purpose.
 This is why a **compatible theme is required**.

 See the [Plugin Details](http://churchthemes.com/plugins/church-theme-content/) on churchthemes.com for a tour of features.
 Read the [User Guide](http://churchthemes.com/guides/user/plugins/church-theme-content/) for instructions.

+= Compatible Themes =

+A compatible theme is required for presenting content.

+* Official themes are provided by [churchthemes.com](http://churchthemes.com)
+* Third-party themes are listed on [churchthemes.guide](http://churchthemes.guide)

 = Add-ons =